YannBouyeron/overlan/README.md

 ```

-Specify your VPS SSH server:
+Use on internet: Specify your VPS SSH server:

 ```
 from overlan import Overlan